 In this sense, we also share a commitment to methodological innovation, a commitment that is indicative of both digital rhetorics and the digital humanities.
 As Jim Ridolfo and William Hart-Davidson argue in the introduction to Rhetoric and the Digital Humanities, digital rhetoric and the digital humanities have developed with parallel and complementary trajectories.
 One of the parallel trajectories has been the transition from ideologically guided praxis to methodologically focused making and research.
 In the 2012 edition of Debates in the Digital Humanities, Tom Scheinfeldt’s chapter asks if this trajectory signals the “Sunset for Ideology, Sunrise for Methodology?”
 As a digital humanities scholar, Scheinfeldt explains that he “traffic[s] far less in new theories than in new methods” (125).
 Scheinfeldt describes this as shifting from “think[ing] about our world in terms of ideologies and our work in terms of theories” (124) to thinking about our work in terms of “organizing activities, in terms of both organizing knowledge and organizing ourselves and our work” (125).
 Digital visual studies shares similar concerns in that we wonder, most importantly, how our research in visual studies can be enriched by diversifying our methodological perspectives and privileging the digital throughout the entire knowledge production process—from object of focus to research practice to presentation.
+This is not to say, of course, that digital visual studies is theoretically void; many chapters in this collection forward productive theories that emerge from digital research (cultural politics of circulation; isotropic rhetorics, etc).
+However, like the digital humanities, digital visual studies simply puts the invention of digital research approaches at the center of methodological concerns in order to expand the scope and potential of visual studies.

 We are especially excited about doing digital visual studies because we think that scholars in RC/WS and Communication who are interested in the visual and the digital can make stronger efforts to consult and build upon each other’s research.
 Largely invested in their own disciplinary conversations, visual communication, visual rhetoric, and digital rhetoric scholars often miss out on the opportunity to forge connections between their already existing research projects and to collaborate on new, innovative ones.
 As an interdisciplinary enterprise, digital visual studies can help build a community of scholars invested in experimenting with digital objects and digital research to enrich visual studies across our disciplinary domains.
 In bringing together scholars from both RC/WS and Communication for this collection, we hope to model what productive avenues such collaborative efforts might open up.

-In what follows, we thus identify the governing commitments and assumptions that guide our collaborative efforts in order to make our shared scholarly efforts even more transparent.
+“Working Assumptions”

 Investigating Digital Visual Phenomena and Preserving Digital Visual History